 Once it’s ready, click on Activate.
 That’s it!
 It’s now up and running, and you can start scanning for malware whenever you like.

-3. Prevent SQL Injections with All In One WP Security & Firewall
+3. Prevent SQL Injections with All In One Security

-Finally, you could choose All In One WP Security & Firewall as your security plugin.
+Finally, you could choose All In One Security (AIOS) as your security plugin.
 Not only does it provide you with an extra firewall, but it makes it harder for bots to attempt to register as users.
 This protects your code, and blocks any IP addresses that may be causing too many 404 errors and phishing for information.

 To get the plugin, go to Plugins > Add New and download it.
 Then you can activate and install it.